 My partner who I've stated is a bit of a fan of the original Manga hated this vision of Death Note.
 I even noticed at one stage, towards the third act, he actually fell asleep during the film.
 I, myself, was actually awake and enjoying this onslaught of carnage.
 When the end credits began to roll, my partner looked so disappointed.
 It looked as if some person had personally victimised him.
 I guess he just felt the same feeling that I feel when someone remakes one of my fave horror films and royally messes it up.

 As a person who is new to Death Note, I actually enjoyed this movie.
-Is Death Note an amazing cinematic experience?
-No. Is it a fun, hour and forty minutes with some great visuals, an excellent soundtrack, and some solid gore?
+Is Death Note an amazing cinematic experience that will win a ton of accolades?
+No, it won't.
+But this is a fun, hour and forty minutes with some excellent visuals, a great soundtrack, and some incredible gore?
 Yes.
-Just going off of my own experience of Death Note, this film has some very big problems and those issues do hinder this movie.
-As a complete newbie to Death Note, if I can sense that this is a troubled story, it must be even more noticeable for fans of the source material.
+Just going off of my own experience with Death Note, this movie has some very big problems, and those issues do hinder this story.
+As I'm a complete newbie to Death Note, if I can sense that this is a troubled story, it must be even more noticeable for fans of the source material.

-The biggest problem that Death Note faces is that this story feels extremely rushed.
+The biggest problem that Death Note faces is that this story feels incredibly rushed.
 For a series of manga that takes place across twelve books, an animated series, and movies, it's hard to condense that kind of universe into a two-hour film.
-I don't know what this covers in comparison to the novels but this Death Note feels like the writers have tried to fit so much action into such a short time.
-They packed in as much death and destruction over such a large time period that everything happens so quickly that it feels like they compromised on the story.
+I don't know what this covers in comparison to all of the mangas, but this Death Note feels like the writers have tried to fit so much action into such a short period of time.
+They packed in as much death and destruction over such a large time period that everything in this happens so quickly that it feels like they compromised on story.
 It feels paper thin.

-What Death Note does right is that having Adam Wingard at the helm, he delivers a visually gorgeous looking fantasy horror film.
+What the production of Death Note does get right, is that it has Adam Wingard at the helm.
+He delivers a visually gorgeous looking fantasy horror movie.
 It feels like every single frame of this film is given a different setup or angle.
-The camera work and cinematography is just so fluidly gorgeous to watch that when the film features horrific moments of gore and splatter, even those moments are filmed in a way where they just look very polished and fantastic.
+All of the camera work and cinematography is just so fluidly gorgeous to watch that when the film features some of the horrific moments of gore and splatter, even those moments are filmed in a way where they just look very polished and fantastic.
 I really do think he's a very talented and visual storyteller.

-The gore and bloodshed in this film is excellent.
+The gore and bloodshed in this film are excellent.
 A lot of the death scenes are set up and feel a lot like the Final Destination series.
 So you will see a lot of creative deaths.
-We have exploding heads, decapitations, men leaping off skyscrapers and also being splattered by fast moving swat vans.
+We have exploding heads, decapitations, men leaping off skyscrapers and also being splattered by fast-moving swat vans.
 This is sure to please most gorehounds.
-They really don't hold back on the carnage.
-The opening death involving a ladder made me clap gleefully while wincing at the sight of seeing someone's skull ripped in half.
+These guys really don't hold back on the carnage.
+The opening death involving a ladder had me clapping gleefully while wincing at the sight of seeing someone's skull ripped in half.
 Gory goodness abound.

 I'm not one who takes notice of soundtracks and scores very often.
 It's rare that I will even buy an OST.
 The last one that I can remember purchasing was NWR's The Neon Demon.
 Death Note, however, has a fantastic score from Atticus Ross.
 As an Aussie, it was also great to hear such a great old school soundtrack.
 Australian Crawl and INXS were the highlights.
 A bit of Australian pride in an American production.
 I will always enjoy seeing Australian bands being recognised in films outside of my homeland.
 It's always very welcomed.